tengxiao1/SimPER/README.md

-# SimPER: Simple Perplexity Optimization for Hyperparameter-free Preference Alignment
+# SimPER: A Minimalist Approach to Preference Alignment without Hyperparameters (ICLR 2025)

-This repository contains the code for our ICLR 2025 Paper [SimPER: A Minimalist Approach to Preference Alignment without Hyperparameters](https://openreview.net/forum?id=jfwe9qNqRi).
-We propose a simpler yet more effective preference fine-tuning algorithm than DPO and SimPO without both hyperparameters and reference models in the objective function.
-SimPER consistently and significantly  outperforms DPO and latest SimPO across AlpacaEval 2, MT-Bench, and Open LLM Leadboard (v1 and v2) under various settings.
+**TL; DR:** We propose a simpler yet more effective preference fine-tuning algorithm than DPO and SimPO without both hyperparameters and reference models.
+SimPER consistently and significantly  outperforms DPO and latest SimPO across   various settings.